 How many people can participate in a guided tour?

-The number of guided tour participants must not exceed 25 (school groups of up to 33 people are allowed).
+The number of guided tour participants must not exceed 25.
 Groups of more than 25 people must be divided into smaller groups.
 The divided groups will enter the exhibition 30 minutes apart, each accompanied by their own guide.
 For more information, please click here.

 How can one borrow audio guides and in what languages are they available?